laravel-enso/documentation/docs/packages/charts.md

 - the used colors are configurable through the publishable config file
 - comes with a `Chart.vue` VueJS component meant to be included anywhere
 - comes with a `ChartCard.vue` VueJS component meant to be used as card containing the chart
+- can translate labels, legends and data series
+- can download the graphical representation of the graph, as a `PNG` file

 ## Installation